nagius/heatman/README.md

       - "green"
       - "off"
     schedules:
       blue: "17:00-19:00"
       yellow: "Monday 09:00-09:30, Sunday 12:00-13:00"
     default: "off"
 ```

-In this example, the light will be switched to "blue" each day between 5pm and 7pm, and switched to "yellow" on Monday at 9am for half an hour, andon Sunday at noon for one hour.
+In this example, the light will be switched to "blue" each day between 5pm and 7pm, and switched to "yellow" on Monday at 9am for half an hour, and on Sunday at noon for one hour.
 It will be "off" the rest of the time.

 See https://github.com/jrobertson/chronic_between for more example of scheduler syntax.